-Why brush my dog or cat’s teeth?
+Why should I brush my dog or cat’s teeth?

 How should I brush my pet’s teeth?

-As for the toothpaste, it is important not to take one for humans since they contain ingredients which may be harmful to animals.
-This is why buying a toothpaste designed specifically for them is preferable.
-Plus, choosing a product that is appreciated by the animal will help make the experience more enjoyable.
+When it comes to toothpaste, it is important not to use human toothpaste because it contains ingredients that can be harmful to animals.
+This is why it is preferable to buy a toothpaste specifically designed for them.
+Also, choosing a product that your pet likes will help make the experience more pleasant.

-How often should I brush my dog or cat’s teeth?
+How often should I brush my pet’s teeth?

+Niemiec, Brook A. (2013) Veterinary Periodontology.
+John Wiley & Sons, 372p.
 Harvey C, Serfilippi L, Barnvos D. Effect of Frequency of Brushing Teeth on Plaque and Calculus Accumulation, and Gingivitis in Dogs.
 J Vet Dent.
 2015 Spring;32(1):16-21.